Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 If so, there will be no audible effect on the sound coming from the amplifier.

-Here are his guidelines for 4, 6, and 8-ohm speakers connected with two-conductor copper wire – which should cover most speakers designed for the home.
+Here are his guidelines for any 4, 6, and 8-ohm speaker connected with two-conductor copper wire – which should cover most speakers designed for the home.

-Roger also has the numbers for 2-ohm speakers on his site, so check that out if you need those.
+Roger also has the numbers for a 2-ohm speaker on his site, so check that out if you need those.

-Speaker wire gauge chart - maximum speaker wire length for two-conductor copper wire
+Speaker wire cable chart - maximum speaker wire length for two-conductor copper wire

 Speaker Wire Gauge Chart – Maximum Wire Length